Understanding The Difference Between US And UK Payroll

 |$539,900 or more||37%|

-Note: These rates are based on single filer status.
+Note: These rates are based on single-filer status.
 The income brackets vary based on filing status, with Heads of Household and Married Joint filers able to earn more at the same income tax rates.
+Note: For more specific questions about taxes, such as student loan repayments, please consult a tax specialist.

 State income tax: Most individual states in the US also tax income.
 Some states impose a flat rate of income tax and others tax progressively, while some impose no income tax at all.
 Tax rates for individual US states are imposed as follows: